ROKT/rokt-sdk-react-native/RoktSampleApp/README.md

 pod install --repo-update
 ```

+> [!TIP]
-**Note:** The `--reset-cache` flag is especially useful when adjusting the React Native version or experiencing build issues.
+> The `--reset-cache` flag is especially useful when adjusting the React Native version or experiencing build issues.

 ## Testing SDK Changes Locally